willduff/mixedreality-enthusiast-guide/docs/motion-controller-problems.md

 ## How can I tell if I'm using Bluetooth technology?

 Motion controllers use the same Bluetooth technology found in many consumer devices and are designed to work with the Bluetooth capability included in any recent PC.
-To verify that your PC has a Bluetooth radio (it should if the device passed the Mixed Reality Compatibility Checker):
+Your PC should have Bluetooth radio if it passed the mixed reality compatibility check.
+To verify:
-* Right click on the Windows Start Menu and select "Device Manager".
+* Open "Device Manager".
 * Expand the Bluetooth section and look for an adapter.

 ![Screenshot of an Example Device Manager.
 The Adapter is the Bluetooth radio.](images/devicemanagerbtadapterpic.png)